YvesDarbouze/playcer/Users/yvesdarbouze/Playcer/DEPLOYMENT_CHECKLIST.md

 ---

-## 1. Configure Environment Variables (Secrets)
+## 1. Configure Environment Variables (Secrets & Client-side)

+Your application uses two types of environment variables: secure backend secrets and public client-side configurations.

+### A. Backend Secrets (Google Cloud Secret Manager)

 Your application's Cloud Functions require API keys to communicate with external services.
-These should be stored as secrets in Google Cloud Secret Manager, which Firebase Functions can access securely at runtime.
+These MUST be stored as secrets in Google Cloud Secret Manager, which Firebase Functions can access securely at runtime.

 **Required Secrets:**